-We propose a framework that allows discussing how a combination of several biological constraints affects the performance of neuronal networks that are operational in the brain.
+In this paper we propose a framework that allows for discussing how a combination of several biological constraints affects the performance of neuronal networks that are operational in the brain.
 An important constraint that supports dynamical stability at a low level of activity is a low mean connectivity.
-Another one is imposed by limited resources for synaptic plasticity; that is, not every synapse that may combinatorially be possible can really be established.
+Another one is imposed by limited resources for synaptic plasticity, i.e., not every synapse that may combinatorially be possible can really be established.
 This constraint sets an upper bound to the maximum connectivity between two groups of neurons that are to be associated.
 Moreover, the number of synapses per neuron may be limited.
 Another important constraint for sequential memories is the length of replayed sequences, which interferes with dynamical properties of the network.
 Finally, the capacity of sequential memory is also influenced by the specific nature of a neuronal structure that reads out replayed patterns.
 This influence is often neglected by assuming a perfect detector for the network states.

-Our approach explicitly takes into account that synapses are usually classified into activated and silent ones (Montgomery, Pavlidis, & Madison, 2001; Nusser et al., 1998).
-Activated synapses have a nonzero efficacy or weight and are essential for the network dynamics.
-Silent synapses, which do not contain postsynaptic AMPA receptors (Isaac, Nicoll, & Malenka, 1995), are assumed to not contribute to the network dynamics.
-Changing the state of synapses from the silent to the nonsilent state, and vice versa, acts as a resource for plasticity for the storage of sequences.
-Synaptic learning rules can set a fixed ratio between silent and nonsilent synapses, which gives rise to an additional constraint.
+In our approach we explicitly take into account that synapses are usually classified into activated and silent ones (Montgomery et al., 2001; Nusser et al., 1998).
+Activated synapses have a non-zero efficacy or weight and are essential for the network dynamics.
+Silent synapses, which do not contain postsynaptic AMPA receptors (Isaac et al., 1995), are assumed to not contribute to the network dynamics.
+Changing the state of synapses from the silent to the non-silent state and vice versa acts as a for plasticity resource for the storage of sequences.
+Synaptic learning rules can set a fixed ratio between silent and non-silent synapses, which gives rise to an additional constraint.

-In this letter, we calculate the capacity of sequential memory in a constrained recurrent network by means of a probabilistic theory as well as a mean field approach.
+We calculate the capacity of sequential memory in a constrained recurrent network by means of a probabilistic theory as well as a mean-field approach.
 Both theoretical models are compared to cellular simulations of networks of spiking units.
-We thereby describe the memory capacity for sequences in dependence on five free parameters.
-The network size N, the mean connectivity c, and the ratio r between silent and nonsilent synapses are three network parameters.
-In addition there are two replay parameters: the sequence length Q and the threshold γ of pattern detection.
-The number M of active neurons per pattern and the neuronal firing threshold θ are largely considered as dependent variables.
-It is shown how M and θ are to be optimized to allow replaying a maximum number of sequences.
-Scaling laws are then derived by using the optimal values for M and θ , both being functions of the five free parameters.
+We thereby describe the memory capacity for sequences in dependence upon five free parameters.
+The network size N, the mean connectivity c, and the ratio r between silent and non-silent synapses are three network parameters.
+In addition there are two replay parameters: the sequence length Q, and the threshold $\gamma$ of pattern detection.

+In this article, the number M of active neurons per pattern and the neuronal firing threshold $\theta$ are largely considered as dependent variables.
+It is shown how M and $\theta$ are to be optimized to allow for replaying a maximum number of sequences.
+Scaling laws are then derived by using the optimal values for M and $\theta$ , both being functions of the five free parameters.